aceeason/MIST4610groupproject/README.md

 ## Query 9
 ![Query 9](Query9.png)

 In order to determine which insurance plan types contribute the most to overall revenue, Query 9 calculates the total claim amount for each kind of plan.

 This information helps prioritize premium plans according to usage and cost impact and enables improved negotiations with insurance providers.
 ## Query 10
 ![Query 10](Query10.png)

-To help management understand patient payment preferences for larger balances, Query 10 examines the total transactions and amount collected by payment method for bills greater than $150.00.
+Query 10 examines the total transactions and amount collected by payment method for bills greater than $150.00.

+This help smanagement understand patient payment preferences for larger balances.
 Decisions about processing fees, payment guidelines, and the best ways to collect revenue can all be affected by this information.
+You want to make sure the clinic makes a profit but also that the patients want to keep coming back to your clinic.

 ![Query Table](querytable.png)